 You will be prompted for your university e-mail address and password to log into the self-service site.
 If you have any issues logging in, please contact the Help Desk at 978-934-4357.

-Available Decal Options and Costs
+Available Parking Permit Options and Costs

-Temporary, Guest, and Service Vehicle Permits
+Temporary, Guest and Service Vehicle Permits

 Any faculty/staff or student that will have a vehicle on campus for a short period of time must obtain at least a temporary permit.
 This applies to substitute vehicles when a registered vehicle is being repaired, any loaned vehicle, or any other vehicle from any source being driven or parked on campus.
-More information is available on our temporary permit page.
+More information is available on our temporary permit webpage.

 Any faculty/staff member that uses a personal vehicle for service-related functions may apply for a Service Vehicle permit, which allows them to park in a Service Vehicle space.
-For more information and the approval process, please visit our service vehicle permit page.
+For more information and the approval process, please visit our service vehicle permit webpage.

-Persons with Disabilities Permits,
+Persons with Disabilities Permits

 If you have a temporary or permanent disability that limits your walking range, you may obtain a permit that will provide disabled parking privileges for a stated period of time, depending upon your condition.